firesim/firesim/docs/Advanced-Usage/FireAxe-Partitioning-onto-Multiple-FPGAs/FireAxe-Overview.rst

 When the partition boundary is latency insensitive (i.e., the interface is ready-valid or credit based), you can use the fast-mode to perform partitioned simulations.
 Similar to exact-mode, users can choose the modules to partition out.
-However, in the fast-mode, it provides higher simulation throughput by trading off simulation accuracy with performance.
+However, fast-mode provides higher simulation throughput by trading off simulation accuracy with performance.
 By injecting a single cycle of latency on the partition boundary, simulated design will run nearly 2x faster than the exact-mode.